QX16.04 – Willesden Junction Station

 The service on the new lines north to Harrow started on 15th June 1912.

-Were these platforms used as a terminus before then and if so when did that start?
+Were these platforms used as a terminus before then and if so when did

 Alan Green